knative-extensions/security-guard/pkg/pluginterfaces/README.md

 # Plug Interfaces

-This base package defines teh interface and common data structures for security plugs including:
+This base package defines the interface and common data structures for security plugs including:

 - [guard-gate](../guard-gate)
 - [test-gate](../test-gate)